IASC Reference Group on Gender and Humanitarian Action

 As of February 2020, the Gender RG is co-chaired by OCHA and Oxfam and its membership is composed of the following:

-- Core Members: OCHA, UNHCR, IMC, NRC, UNFPA, Oxfam, WRC, UN Women, UNICEF, CARE International, WFP, HIAS, ACF, Women Deliver, Plan International, Save the Children and IRC.
+- Core Members: OCHA, UNHCR, IMC, NRC, UNFPA, Oxfam, WRC, UN Women, UNICEF, CARE International, WFP, HIAS, ACF, World Vision, Action Aid, Plan International, Save the Children and IRC.

 - Associate Members: HelpAge, WHO, UNDP, Concern and Development Initiatives.